Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 “It's really fun and creative work,” Romano says.
 “It’s not the same thing day after day.
 You get to problem-solve in a lot of different areas.
 For people who like to work with their hands, these are fantastic industries to get into.”

-Enrollment is free and requires a mandatory student orientation for acceptance.
-High school juniors going into their senior year and who live within 25 miles of a UTI campus can apply for the campus program nearest to them.
+Enrollment requires a mandatory student orientation for acceptance.
+High school juniors going into their senior year can apply for the campus program nearest to them.